stfc/PSyclone/doc/user_guide/psyclone_command.rst

     -s SCRIPT, --script SCRIPT
                           filename of a PSyclone optimisation script
     -d DIRECTORY, --directory DIRECTORY
-                          path to root of directory structure containing kernel source code
+                          path to a root directory structure containing kernel source code Multiple roots can be specified by using multiple -d arguments.
     -I INCLUDE, --include INCLUDE
                           path to Fortran INCLUDE files (nemo API only) -l {off,all,output}, --limit {off,all,output}